Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes: Approximation rates for PDEs in polytopes

 with associated solution operator

 where $u^a$ is the solution to

 with, e.g., homogeneous Dirichlet boundary conditions on $\partial\Omega$ and with the previously made hypotheses on $\Omega$ and $f$.
-The solution operator $\tcS$ is the composition of the analytic solution operator $\cS$ with a Lipschitz map $a\mapsto a_{\min{}} + |a|$, hence $\tcS$ is not analytic (as it was in Section \ref{sec:polytopes}).
-Nonetheless, since the absolute value can be emulated exactly in a NN with $\ReLU$ activation, some results of Section \ref{sec:polytopes} extend to this setting. \begin{corollary} Let $d=2$ and let $\Omega$ be a polygon with a finite number of straight sides.
+The solution operator $\tcS$ is the composition of the analytic solution operator $\cS$ with a Lipschitz map $a\mapsto a_{\min{}} + |a|$.
+Nonetheless, since the absolute value can be emulated exactly in a NN with $\ReLU$ activation, some results of Section \ref{sec:algconv} extend to this setting. \begin{corollary} Let $d=2$ and let $\Omega$ be a polygon with a finite number of sides.
 Let, for $R>0$